Segment Data Lakes Overview

 If you have advanced requirements for de-duplication, you can add de-duplication steps downstream to reduce duplicates outside this look back window.

-Data Lakes currently supports data from all event sources, including website libraries, mobile, server and event cloud sources.
+Data Lakes supports data from all event sources, including website libraries, mobile, server and event cloud sources.

-Data Lakes does not currently support loading object cloud source data, as well as the users and accounts tables from event cloud sources.
+Data Lakes does not support loading object cloud source data, as well as the users and accounts tables from event cloud sources.

-Today, any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.
+Any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.

 Mutated events - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment’s internal archives and is reflected in your data lake.
 For example, if you used Protocols to mutate the event